Final Fantasy III: Story

 Luneth chases Arc to Kazus and, upon reuniting with Arc, discovers that the rumors of a curse on Kazus are not false.
-The people there are see-through, and one such person, Cid of Canaan, instructs the two boys to take his airship and look for Refia, the mythril smith Takka's adoptive daughter.
-They find her on the airship, and accompany her to Castle Sasune as per her suggestion.
-There, they meet Ingus, a soldier of Sasune who had been away during the curse's happening.
+The people there are see-through, and one such person, Cid of Canaan, instructs the two boys to take his airship and look for Refia, the Mythril Smith Takka's adoptive daughter.
+They find her on the airship and accompany her to Castle Sasune as per her suggestion.
+There, they meet Ingus, a soldier of Sasune who had been away during the curses.
 He joins the trio after an audience with the king, who instructs them to find his daughter, Sara.
-They catch up to her in the Sealed Cave behind a wall that could only be accessible by interacting with 'the skeleton key'.
+They catch up to her in the Sealed Cave behind a wall that could only be accessible by interacting with 'the skeleton key.'
 With her accompanying them, they battle the monster who cast the curse: the Djinn.
-Just as Sara seals the Djinn away, however, Luneth, Arc, Refia and Ingus all disappear before her eyes.
-As it transpires, the wind crystal had summoned the four youths in order to grant them a portion of its power which allows you access to the jobs Thief, Warrior, Black Mage, White Mage, and Red Mage.
+Just as Sara seals the Djinn away, Luneth, Arc, Refia, and Ingus disappear before her eyes.
+As it transpires, the wind crystal summoned the four youths to grant them a portion of its power, which allows you access to the jobs Thief, Warrior, Black Mage, White Mage, and Red Mage.
 After this, Luneth and company reunite with Sara at Castle Sasune.
-She completes the process of dispelling the Djinn's curse by tossing the ring into a fountain of water underneath the castle, but becomes depressed when Luneth reveals that he and his companions must leave at once.
-After Sara stops crying long enough to see them off, they go back to Kazus, where Takka drags Refia home.
-The three boys consult with Cid, then with Takka, who builds a mythril ram on the ship.
-Refia is not with Takka when the boys return to ask for a mythril ram, and when the party once more finds her aboard Cid's airship, the player would be able to piece together why she wasn't with him.
-She had told Takka that she is a Warrior of Light like the boys, and therefore has to leave.
+She completely dispels Djinn's curse by tossing the ring into a fountain of water underneath the castle but becomes depressed when Luneth reveals that he and his companions must leave at once.
+After Sara stops crying long enough to see them off, they return to Kazus, where Takka drags Refia home.
+The three boys consult with Cid and Takka, who build a Mythril ram on the ship.
+Refia is not with Takka when the boys return to ask for a Mythril ram, and when the party once more finds her aboard Cid's airship, the player would be able to piece together why she wasn't with him.
+She had told Takka that she was a Warrior of Light like the boys and, therefore, had to leave.
 The new introductory sequence ends with the airship being used to demolish the boulder in Nelv Valley along with the ship.